anknetau/LandmarkRemark/README.md

 1. Using a device's current location requires asking for access to location services.
 This access is required in order to use the app.
 2. Focus view: Displaying the user's location as well as other views implies functionality should exist to focus the map on one or the other.
 3. Results screen: searching for text implies the existence of a screen that can display a list of results, either on the map or in a separate list.
 A specific result can then be examined within the results.
+For this simple app, results are only shown on the map.
 4. Locality issues: a user may be interested in seeing results at the neighborhood level rather than a national or global level.
 Displaying both at the same time may trade resolution in the local level for completeness - and vice versa.
 Therefore, there's an expand button which will focus on all annotations, and a location (compass) button which will focus on the user's location.
 5. Sign up and login: each user has their own username, coupled with a password to access the system.
 Users should also be able to sign up within the app.
 For simplicity, the app has a single screen that allows the user to enter a device-only name.
-No signup or login has been implemented for this test.
+No sign up or login has been implemented for this test.
 6. Update and delete: Being able to merely list and add locations is rarely sufficient for a user, update/delete functionality should exist, too, so users are able to fix errors.
 Ownership of the note should be used as a simple way to control deletion access - however, in this simple implementation, editing is open.

 ## Time Log

-- UI: 8 hours
+- UI: 9 hours
 - Backend setup: 1 hour
-- Architecture: 3 hours
+- Architecture: 5 hours
 - API layer: 4 hours
 - Tests: 1 hour
-- **Total**: ~17 hours
+- **Total**: ~20 hours

 ## Known issues, limitations and possible improvements